filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

       #InsertConcurrency = 8

     [Market.StorageMarketConfig.MK12]
-      # Miners is a list of miner to enable MK12 deals(Boost) for
+      # Miners is a list of miner addresses to enable MK12 deals(Boost) for
       #
       # type: []string
       #Miners = []